Friday, July 31, 2009

 With his future concern for appearances, the future novelist and short story writer, one suspects, would have enjoyed the direct, emphatic manner in which his father announced his birth, as well as the town doctor’s vivid demonstration of his own masculine prowess in siring more offspring.

-On the other hand, with his aversion to flowery prose, he probably would have been appalled by the statement of his mother, Grace Hemingway, who wrote: “The robins sang their sweetest song to welcome the little stranger into this beautiful world.”
+On the other hand, with his aversion to flowery prose, he probably would have been appalled by what his mother, Grace Hemingway, wrote: “The robins sang their sweetest song to welcome the little stranger into this beautiful world.”

 Not a word about Oak Park ever made it into Hemingway’s published work, but his experiences growing up in the town—at his birthplace on North Oak Park Avenue and another one on North Kenilworth Avenue—affected him for life.